Facebook Live Q&A on 3/9/2019

 Cass started the Everyone's Agnostic podcast in 2014 with friend and former co-host Bob Pondillo.
 Four years later now, the show has over half a million downloads.
 In this time, thousands of new friends, listeners, and show guests have begun contacting each other, even meeting in person, and a global network has formed, creating an amazing, loving community - something Cass and Bob never could have imagined.
 While some long-time listeners no longer need the show for support, more and more people continue to leave religion and are finding the podcast.
 The show must go on!

 When not uniting the deconvert community, Cass also enjoys his daily crossword puzzle, watching college basketball, and drinking cheap gin, diet tonic water with lots of lime.
-Cass is a Humanist Chaplain who officiates non-religious weddings and funerals for all genders and orientations.
-He counsels students on the Vanderbilt campus as the Staff Adviser to the Secular Student Alliance.
+Cass is also a Humanist Chaplain who officiates non-religious weddings and funerals for all genders and orientations.

 Everyone's Agnostic is on a hiatus beginning October 28, 2019.
 Episode 256 was the last episode.
 Head over to Everyone's Autonomous, Marie's new podcast!